 - deaf & hard of hearing;

 - locomotor disability including leprosy cured, cerebral palsy, acid attack victims, dwarfism & muscular dystrophy;

 - intellectual disability, autism, mental illness and autism and

 - multiple disabilities from amongst persons under clauses a to d, together with deaf and blindness.

 - up to a maximum of Five years if an aspirants had ordinarily been domiciled in the Northern State of Jammu & Kashmir during the time period from 01/01/1980 to 31/12/1989.

 (III) Minimum Educational Qualifications -

-- The candidate must hold a degree of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University Under Section - 3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.
+- UPSC aspirants must hold a graduation degree from any of the Universities incorporated by Central or State govt.
+Act or other educational institutions established by the Parliament act or declared to be considered as a University Under Section - 3 of the University Grants Commission (UGC) Act of 1956, or possess an corresponding qualification.

 (IV) Number of attempts -